 anyone been to teamlabs? either planets or borderless

 Yeah its about as good as you think it is.
-Be warned its busy as fuck so you basically are part of a huge crowd the whole time.
+Be warned its busy as frick so you basically are part of a huge crowd the whole time.
 Also barefoot if that turns you off (or turns you on ;))

 The outdoor one in Osaka is legit way better because its more spread out and less crowded.